awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 1. Select **Import dataset**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/sagemaker/latest/dg/images/studio/mohave/import-titanic-dataset.png)

 When your dataset is imported into Data Wrangler, it appears in your data flow\.
-In the next section, you'll use this data flow to add analysis and transform steps\.
+You can view your data flow at any time by selecting the **Prepare** tab\.
+In the next section, you use this data flow to add analysis and transform steps\.

 ### Data Flow<a name="data-wrangler-getting-started-demo-data-flow"></a>